SaharZo321/nonogram-solver/README.md

 With a large board, a solution can have more than **10,000,000 steps**, which cost me more memory than I have on my computer!

 I had to manage the snapshot to use the lowest amount of memory.
-Then, I found the perfect solution - **BIT ARRAYS**
+Then, I found the **BIT ARRAYS** as a solution.

-Because Nonogram boards have only 2 colors, a bit array is the perfect data structure to save the grid.
+Because Nonogram boards have only 2 colors, a bit array is the perfect data structure to save a snapshot of the grid.

 This exteremely reduced the amount of memory used to solve the large boards.

-### Enjoy! 😁